redblockdev/RedBlock/README.md

 RedBlock is an experimental blockchain based on BSHA3 which is based off Bitcoin.
 Almost all instances of SHA256, a prominent algorithm throughout Bitcoin, are replaced with SHA3-256.

 RedBlock is a direct fork of the first SHA3-256 blockchain BSHA3.
 BSHA3 has been moved to the graveyard, RedBlock aims to pickup where it left off.
-RedBlock is new blockchain but share the same genesis block as BSHA3.
+RedBlock is new blockchain but shares the same genesis block as BSHA3.
 RedBlock forks at block 1 and creates a completly new chain.
 RedBlock also has a different blocktime and a max supply of only 10,515 coins.
 Unlike other SHA3d projects RedBlock does not have a premine and will never have a developer fee.

 Its genesis block has a timestamp (`nTime`) of `1540053565`.